 How can sales teams resolve this?

-An all-in-one contract automation platform like Juro can help sales teams simplify this process, replacing several steps with just a few clicks.
+All-in-one contract collaboration software like Juro can help sales teams simplify this process, replacing several steps with just a few clicks.

 Templates pre-defined by the legal team allow sales reps to self-serve without worrying about outdated terms or incorrect information.